syegulalp/Akilang/language.md

 }
 ```

-This allows the functions `f1` and `f2` to be interchangeably assigned to the variable `f`, and invoked as if it were one of those two functions.
+This allows the functions `f1` and `f2` to be interchangeably assigned to the variable `f`, and allows `f` to be called as if it were a function itself.
 (The output from this program is the two numbers `33` and `34`.)

 A function decorated with `@inline` cannot be decorated with `@varfunc`, and vice versa.

 # Builtin functions

 The following built-ins are largely for the sake of interoperability with C, and for bootstrapping the language to full functionality.

+## c_addr

+Returns the location of an object in memory, as an integer.
+The bitwidth of the integer matches the platform in use.

 ## c_alloc / c_free